BillyGratia15/Diabetes_Prediction/README.md

 Im using database 'diabetes.csv' from https://www.kaggle.com/uciml/pima-indians-diabetes-database

-Web app to predict whether you're having a diabetes or not with Logistic Regression.
+This is web app to predict whether you're having a diabetes or not with Logistic Regression.

 Im using Logistic Regression because of its best score: